Pabllo Vittar: Public image and impact

 In an interview for Veja magazine, Vittar revealed that he chose a masculine stage name because he wanted to be truthful to the public, since he is not transgender.
 He only acts as a woman when he's on stage as Pabllo Vittar and has a more typical masculine gender expression in his private life.
 During the same interview, Vittar said he is "making music for humans."
 In October 2022 Vittar came out as gender-fluid on the PodPah podcast.

 Since his debut, Vittar became the most followed and most streamed drag queen in the world, surpassing RuPaul.
 In 2020, Vittar was featured in a campaign for Calvin Klein, as part of the designer's pride collection.

+On 4 May 2024, Vittar performed with Madonna during her The Celebration Tour on Copacabana Beach, in Rio de Janeiro in front of 1.6 million concert attendees.
+Vittar joined Madonna on stage during a samba remix of her hit song "Music".

+On 30 June 2024, The New York Times issued Vittar as "the world's next big drag queen".

+On 3 May 2025, Vittar performed as DJ in the opening act of Lady Gaga's Mayhem promotional concert on Copacabana Beach.